-the (QoC) \emph{return objective} is defined as finding a policy under which the expected QoC return of a path is maximized.
-RL provides a class of methods to obtain an optimal policy through samples when the reward and probabilistic transition functions are unknown~\cite{sutton2018}.
-The RL methods learning optimal strategies without explicitly constructing an approximation of these functions are called \emph{model-free}.
+the QoC \emph{return objective} is to find a policy under which the expected QoC return of a path is maximized.
+When the reward and the probabilistic transition functions are unknown the optimal policies can be obtained using RL methods~\cite{sutton2018}.